 It has long been debated whether origins can be known from a scientific perspective.
-Many creation scientists contend that there should be a differentiation between “origin science” and “observational science,” while most mainstream scientists say that there is just “science”—no difference betweenF the two options put forth by creationists.
+Many creation scientists contend that there should be a differentiation between “origin science” and “observational science,” while most mainstream scientists say that there is just “science”—no difference between the two options put forth by creationists.
 I want to submit that, perhaps, we are both wrong.
 To loosely paraphrase the late Dr. Greg Bahnsen, “Evolution theory began in the philosophy department—it had nothing to do, ultimately, with Charles Darwin and scientific theory!”
 The implications of this are astounding.
 If this claim is true, any scientific endeavor that sets out to prove evolution is merely science attempting to validate a philosophy.
 But, that’s what creation scientists are doing too—right?
 Yes!
 Both evolution and creation are philosophical ideas about the beginning of the world—not scientific ones.

 The King of the Sciences—Not Science at all?

 The great Theoretical Physicist, Dr. Stephen Hawking, says in his book The Grand Design, “Traditionally these are questions for philosophy, but philosophy is dead.
 Philosophy has not kept up with modern developments in science, particularly physics.
 Scientists have become the bearers of the torch of discovery in our quest for knowledge.”
 But is this statement true?
 Is Philosophy no longer the King of the Sciences?
 I don’t believe this for a second.
 As a matter of fact, I think perhaps it is Mr. Hawking who has not kept up with philosophy!
 There are some questions about life that thus far, science just cannot answer.
 Furthermore, this article says that science IS philosophical, and that, “Professor Hawking has probably been talking to the wrong philosophers, or picked up some wrong ideas about the kinds of discussion that currently go on in philosophy of science.
 His lofty dismissal of that whole enterprise as a useless, scientifically irrelevant pseudo-discipline fails to reckon with several important facts about the way that science has typically been practised since its early-modern (seventeenth-century) point of departure and, even more, in the wake of twentieth century developments such as quantum mechanics and relativity.”
 Thus I would be more apt to believe that science is the field of study that has become bankrupt in such a subject as Origins—not philosophy.

 What Happened to the Queen?